Connect with us

 These standing yoga poses can be practiced individually or as part of a sequence.
 Remember to maintain proper alignment and listen to your body’s cues, adjusting the poses as needed for your comfort and safety.

-See also Osteoporosis Linked to Increased Risk of Depression in Older Adults
+See also Physical Activity Linked to Decreased Risk of Depression in Older Adults

 Elderly Woman Doing Yoga